Fellow Since 1999

 Housing Development Foundation (Ubonratchathani)

-This profile was prepared when Chamnong Jitnirat was elected to the Ashoka Fellowship in 1999.
+This description of Chamnong Jitnirat's work was prepared when Chamnong Jitnirat was elected to the Ashoka Fellowship in 1999.

 A teacher by training, Chamnong Jitnirat works at the grassroots level to create a coherent national movement for urban community development in Thailand.
 He addresses the problem of managing the ever-growing number of slum communities in the country by engaging the slum community leaders of Bangkok as community educators in other provinces.